Search

 Prerequisites

-1. Graduate Education courses (minimum grade of B), to include the following courses, regardless of the area of emphasis:
+1. Graduate education courses, to include the following, regardless of the area of emphasis:

 • Faith and Learning in Christian Education

-Additional graduate courses required for the emphasis in Curriculum and Instruction:
+Additional graduate courses for the specialization in Curriculum and Instruction:

 • Instructional Models

-Additional graduate courses required for the emphasis in Educational Administration:
+Additional graduate courses for the specialization in Educational Administration:

 • School Organization and Law